 The urine test is looking for a protein called albumin.
-If there is albumin (protein) in your urine, it means you have diabetic nephropathy.
-You may be told that you have "microalbuminuria."
-That simply means that you have trace amounts of protein in your urine, but it still means that you have nephropathy, assuming you do not have kidney disease caused by another condition.
-(See "Patient information: Protein in the urine (proteinuria) (Beyond the Basics)" and "Moderately increased albuminuria (microalbuminuria) in type 1 diabetes mellitus" and "Moderately increased albuminuria (microalbuminuria) in type 2 diabetes mellitus".)
+If there is a very large amount of albumin (protein) in your urine, it means you have diabetic nephropathy.
+You may be told that you have "microalbuminuria" or “moderately increased albuminuria”.
+That simply means that you have trace amounts of protein in your urine, but it still means that you are at risk for getting diabetic nephropathy, assuming you do not have kidney disease caused by another condition.
+(See "Patient education: Protein in the urine (proteinuria) (Beyond the Basics)" and "Moderately increased albuminuria (microalbuminuria) in type 1 diabetes mellitus" and "Moderately increased albuminuria (microalbuminuria) in type 2 diabetes mellitus".)

 DIABETIC NEPHROPATHY COMPLICATIONS

 The key complication of diabetic nephropathy is more advanced kidney disease, called chronic kidney disease.
-(See "Patient information: Chronic kidney disease (Beyond the Basics)".)
+(See "Patient education: Chronic kidney disease (Beyond the Basics)".)